Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

-Examples of elementary flowgraphs are shown in Figure~\ref{fig::56}.
+Examples of elementary flow-graphs are shown in Figure~\ref{fig::56}.
+We call such a decomposition of a flow-graph into elementary flow-graphs a \textit{Cerf decomposition} of the graph.

 The graph action map $A_\Gamma$ for an elementary flow graph $\Gamma:\ws_1\to \ws_2$ of \ref{elementarygraphtype1} is equal to the composition of $| E(\Gamma)|$ terms of the form where $e$ is an edge of $\Gamma$ and $w_1$ and $w_2$ are the incoming and outgoing ends of $e$.
 Note that by \ref{rel:R9}, the induced map $A_{\Gamma}$ is the diffeomorphism map obtained by moving $\ws_1$ to $\ws_2$ along the edges of $\Gamma$.
-Also, we note that it's easy to use Relations~\ref{rel:R1}--\ref{rel:R9} to see that the map is independent of the ordering of the terms of the form $S_{w_1}^- A_e S_{w_2}^+$.
+Also, we note that it is easy to use Relations~\ref{rel:R1}--\ref{rel:R9} to see that the map is independent of the ordering of the terms of the form $S_{w_1}^- A_e S_{w_2}^+$.

 The graph action map $A_{\Gamma}$ for an elementary flow graph $\Gamma:\ws_1\to \ws_2$ of \ref{elementarygraphtype2} is defined as follows.
 Let $v_0$ be the interior vertex, and let $e_1,\dots, e_n$ denote the edges adjacent to $v_0$, ordered in any way which is compatible with the cyclic ordering.
-The graph action is defined as a composition of expressions of the form shown in Equation \eqref{eq:elemengraphtype1}, for the edges $e$ which are not incident to $v_0$, as well as the map The map appearing in Equation \eqref{eq:elemengraphtype2}, turns out to be invariant under cyclic permutation of the edges $e_1,\dots, e_n$, and hence only depends on their cyclic orders \cite{ZemGraphTQFT}*{Lemma~7.12}.
+The graph action is defined as a composition of expressions of the form shown in equation~\eqref{eq:elemengraphtype1}, for the edges $e$ which are not incident to $v_0$, as well as the map where $\ws_i'$ denotes the subset of vertices in $\ws_i$ which are connected by an edge to $v_0$.
+Also, $S_{\ws_2'\cup \{v_0\}}^{+}$ denotes the the composition of the maps $S_v^+$ for $v\in \ws_2'\cup \{v_0\}$, and similarly for $S_{\ws_1'\cup \{v_0\}}^-$.
+Note that Relation~\ref{rel:R7} implies that the order of the vertices in $\ws_i'\cup \{v_0\}$ does not affect the composition.

+\begin{rem} The map appearing in equation~\eqref{eq:elemengraphtype2} turns out to be invariant under cyclic permutation of the edges $e_1,\dots, e_n$ \cite{ZemGraphTQFT}*{Lemma~7.13}.
+In general, the map is not invariant under arbitrary permutations, which is the reason that we decorate graphs with a ribbon structure in the TQFT.
+Note that the ribbon structure need not be respected by the embedding of the graph in any geometric sense (e.g lie in a 2-plane field in a natural way).
+Instead, the ribbon structure only determines the order of terms appearing in equation~\eqref{eq:elemengraphtype2}. \end{rem}